Blaster (computer worm): Creation and effects

 According to court papers, the original Blaster was created after security researchers from the Chinese group Xfocus reverse engineered the original Microsoft patch that allowed for execution of the attack.

-The worm spreads by exploiting a buffer overflow discovered by the Polish security research group Last Stage of Delirium in the DCOM RPC service on the affected operating systems, for which a patch had been released one month earlier in MS03-026 and later in MS03-039.
+The worm spreads by exploiting a buffer overflow discovered by the Polish security research group Last Stage of Delirium in the DCOM RPC service on the affected operating systems, for which a patch had been released one month earlier in MS03-026 (CVE-2003-0352) and later in MS03-039.
 This allowed the worm to spread without users opening attachments simply by spamming itself to large numbers of random IP addresses.
 Four versions have been detected in the wild.
 These are the most well-known exploits of the original flaw in RPC, but there were in fact another 12 different vulnerabilities that did not see as much media attention.

 The worm was programmed to start a SYN flood against port 80 of windowsupdate.com if the system date is after August 15 and before December 31 and after the 15th day of other months, thereby creating a distributed denial of service attack (DDoS) against the site.
 The damage to Microsoft was minimal as the site targeted was windowsupdate.com, rather than windowsupdate.microsoft.com, to which the former was redirected.
 Microsoft temporarily shut down the targeted site to minimize potential effects from the worm.

 The worm's executable, MSBlast.exe, contains two messages.
 The first reads:

 I just want to say LOVE YOU SAN!!

 This message gave the worm the alternative name of Lovesan.
 The second reads: